thisissepehr/IR_search_engine/README.md

 The tf-idf, bm25 and bm25va implementations are pretty straightforward and carefully put into methods to easily see how they are implemented.
 One thing worth mentioning is that we implemented the term frequency as: word_occurrence / document_length (in words).
-However all methods are written to be able to be easily looked up in the search.py.
+However, all methods are written to be able to be easily looked up in the search.py.

 It is interesting that the differences in the table below are so small.
 TF-IDF surely performed better because we added the document length to it, however we thought it would still perform worse.
 We were also surprised that BM25VA performed worse than BM25, it even made us check our implementation again (however everything seems correctly implemented).
 We have some ideas to why this could be the case.
 The default "b"-value in BM25 of 0.75 is fits probably pretty well for all the documents we indexed.
 They articles are "as normal as texts get" on average, so the default value should perform very well.
 If all the articles however were extremely long or just a few words short, than the default b value would probably fail.
-With the average length of 261 words per document it fits well.
+With the average length of 2000 words per document it fits well.
 In addition to that we assume that the b-calculation of BM25VA is only "vague".
 That means the b-value is never completely wrong, but also not optimized.
 In every case the b-values could be adjusted by hand to achieve better results.
 Because of this we think that BM25VA is only good if you know nothing about the texts or have completely different texts (very short and very long), which was not the case in this assignment.

-Scoring results are stored at the end in the text file as per the method selected
+Scoring results are stored at the end in the database as per the method selected
-* scored_bm25.txt
-* scores_bm25va.txt
-* scores_tf-idf.txt

-Format is as follows:<br />
-Input Query: An Extended Outbreak of Infectious Peritonitis in a Closed Colony of European Wildcats (Fells silvestris)<br />
-topicNo, score[0]'(File Name)', rank_counter, score[1] <br />
-None, 0a0bc6bc993e37df9be46a2c80e969cbac5a89db, 1, 0.8668498598860553 <br />
-None, 0b1515138984b9f9f2d08a8aaedc388846b531d4, 2, 0.3998634550118276 <br />
-None, 0ab9753b9860f6b8c433f07e1bf96c98f452ecb1, 3, 0.39899786579916413 <br />
-None, 0ba1801a150e25b029cf3c2a38573435b21dea80, 4, 0.34348281131845837 <br />

-Note: All scores are from the default settings of the indexer.py - lemmatization and stopwords on.
+Note: All scores are from the default settings of the indexer.py - lemmatization, case-folding and stopwords on.

-### Evaluation of significance